XIAYM-gh/vscode-background-cover/README.md

 ## Installing

-This fork is not officailly published.
+You can find existing VSIX from releases.

-To use this fork, please:
+To build this extension, please:

 - Clone the repository
 - Run `npm i` inside the cloned folder (or whatever tool you like)
 - Run `npx @vscode/vsce@latest package` to package the extension
 - Start VSCode, navigate to "Extensions" and click on "Install from VSIX" in the menu
 - Select the output VSIX and enjoy

 ## Uninstalling

-Is the picture still there after uninstalling the extension?

-Then please turn off the extension manually and open vscode again, which will automatically perform the final cleaning operation and restart.
+Before uninstalling, please disable the background image manually!

 ## Acknowledgement